 HOW TO OVERBAKE BROWNIES

-It’s simple, don’t trust the recipe and so you leave it in longer because the center doesn’t look quite done and before you know it, you have a nice chocolate brick that you had hoped to be rich, chewy, thick brownies!
+Don’t trust the recipe and leave it in longer because the center doesn’t look quite done and before you know it, you have a nice chocolate brick that you had hoped to be rich, chewy, thick brownies!
 Don’t overbake your brownies!
 Okay, I’m done, thank you for listening to this BSA (Brownie Service Announcement).

 Remove from oven and allow to cool on a wire rack for 20 -30 minutes.

-Before you slice or cookie cutter your brownies, make up your frosting.
+Before you slice or cut out brownies, make up frosting.